ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 **Due Friday 25 September, 18:00 · individual · submit on GitHub and PrairieLearn**

-This is a small and a deliberately open deliverable.
+This is a deliberately open deliverable.
 In particular, **there is no prescribed procedure** for how you should approach making the changes.
 The goal is to experience first hand what it costs to change an existing system, and to build some intuition about why change can be hard.